George Cusack: History

 Cusack served as a gunner and sailor on several ships but his attempts at mutiny landed him in Marshalsea prison for a time.
-On his release in 1668 he traveled to Cadiz and signed aboard the Hopewell out of Tangier as a gunner.
+On his release in 1668 he traveled to Cádiz and signed aboard the Hopewell out of Tangier as a gunner.
 He and several associates mutinied and seized the ship, setting the officers adrift in a rowboat.
 They renamed the vessel Valiant Prince and had a forced merchant draw up false papers for it.
 Cusack also had Articles written out which he had his crew swear to, generally referred to as his "Obligations."
 He threw out the previous captain's papers to avoid incriminating himself in piracy.

 He even threw out the ship's Bible; as the captured merchant Thomas Power recalled, Cusack “could not be perswaded to save a great large Bible that constantly lay upon the great Cabbin Table, from the mercy of the Waves, which whiles some of his own Crew endeavoured to perswade him to, he replyed, ‘You Cowards, what do you think to go to Heaven and do such Actions as these?
 No, I will make you Officers in Hell under me’; and with that threw the Bible out at the great Cabbin window, saying ‘Go thou thy way Divinity, what have we to do with thee?’”

 They sailed to the Leeward Islands and tried to take several small vessels but soon were captured while ashore, ending up imprisoned in Barbados.
 They escaped and captured a 250-ton 28-gun frigate they named Flying Devil, which they sailed up the East Coast of the United States before abandoning it and sailing back to England aboard smaller boats.

 Cusack then served as a privateer for the Kingdom of England during the Anglo-Dutch Wars, taking several Dutch prizes.
 When those conflicts ended in 1674 he falsely obtained a French commission to hunt Spanish and Dutch ships.
 He kept a small crew, forcing sailors to serve as needed, including his surgeon Jacob Marrelly.